oriolfornes/C2H2-ZF/README.md

 - The Prosite to UniProt mappings (*i.e.* uniprot2prosite.tab.gz) is obtained from UniProt by customizing the output to `Entry`, `Gene names`, `Organism` and `PROSITE`
 - The PDB to UniProt mappings (*i.e.* [uniprot2pdb.tab.gz](https://github.com/oriolfornes/C2H2-zf/blob/master/data/uniprot2pdb.tab.gz)) is obtained from UniProt by customizing the output to `Entry`, `Gene names`, `Organism` and `PDB`

-[Pickles](https://github.com/oriolfornes/C2H2-zf/tree/master/pkl) and intermediate files are created on the fly.
+[Pickles](https://github.com/oriolfornes/C2H2-zf/tree/master/pkl) and any intermediate files are created on the fly.

 ### Dependencies
 - [PDB2UniProt](https://github.com/mgalardini/pdb2uniprot)